-FRAMINGHAM, MA – Yesterday marked the official start of the Atlantic Hurricane Season which runs from June 1st through November 30th.
+FRAMINGHAM, MA – Today marks the official start of the Atlantic Hurricane Season which runs from June 1st through November 30th.
 While historically the vast majority of tropical storms and hurricanes that have impacted our region occurred during the months of August and September, it remains important to begin preparing yourself, your family, your home and assets, and your business now.
-Over the next few months the Massachusetts Emergency Management Agency (MEMA) will again be disseminating important preparedness information to increase awareness of the possible impacts of a hurricane and ensure the continued safety of our citizens and property.
+Over the next few months the Massachusetts Emergency Management Agency (MEMA) will be disseminating important preparedness information to increase awareness of the possible impacts of a hurricane or tropical storm and ensure the continued safety of our citizens and property.

-On May 28th, MEMA hosted the 2015 Massachusetts Hurricane Preparedness Conference.
-The full-day conference brought together close to 300 emergency management professionals to share ideas and best practices to enhance the Commonwealth’s readiness for the 2015 hurricane season.
+On May 26th, MEMA hosted the 2016 Massachusetts Hurricane Preparedness Conference.
+The full-day conference brought together close to 400 emergency management and public safety professionals to share ideas and best practices to enhance the Commonwealth’s readiness for the upcoming hurricane season.

-While the National Oceanic and Atmospheric Administration (NOAA) seasonal outlook predicts a below-normal number of hurricanes this season, it is important to remember that it only takes one storm to severely impact an area.
+While the National Oceanic and Atmospheric Administration (NOAA) seasonal outlook predicts a normal number of hurricanes this season, it is important to remember that it only takes one storm to severely impact an area.
 Additionally, it is important to note that hurricanes and tropical storms can impact the entire Commonwealth, not just coastal regions.
 For example, Tropical Storm Irene produced devastating flooding in Central and Western Massachusetts.
 Therefore, all Massachusetts residents need to prepare for the possibility of a hurricane impacting Massachusetts this season.
-To learn more about the hazards associated with hurricanes and tropical storms, including storm surge, heavy rain and inland flooding, visit the Know Your Risk section of MEMA’s website.
+To learn more about the hazards associated with hurricanes and tropical storms, visit the MEMA’s hurricane webpage: www.mass.gov/mema/hurricanes.

 Build an Emergency Kit